How does chronic pain after hernia surgery occur?

 Is there an issue with the mesh plug?

 We also see patients that complain of a hard mass in their groin and have pain from a mesh plug that was inserted into the internal opening of the inguinal canal (internal ring).
-As can be seen in the picture here, taken during during laparoscopic surgery, the mesh plugs not only block the hernia opening, but constantly poke the intestine through the thin peritoneal membrane separating the two.
+As can be seen in the picture here, taken during during laparoscopic surgery, the mesh plugs not only block the hernia opening, but constantly put pressure on the surrounding areas.
 As you can imagine, this patient experienced chronic pain after his hernia surgery.

 Non-mesh hernia repairs have the distinct advantage of not leaving a large piece of mesh against nerves.
-However, the trade off is that there will be a higher incidence of the hernia returning (hernia recurrence), necessitating additional surgery.
+However, the trade off is that there is a higher incidence of the hernia coming back over time (hernia recurrence).
 One of the confounding factors about non-mesh repairs is that they are generally only performed by high volume hernia surgeons, and likely have better results because they are performed by hernia specialists rather than the average general surgeon who performs many different types of operations.

 Dr. Michael Reinhorn is a specialist in inguinal hernia and umbilical hernia.
 Dr. Reinhorn started his practice as a full service general surgeon in 2001.
-In 2012, Dr. Reinhorn started to focus on the care of hernia and pilonidal patients.
-This focused practice has been designed to provide a superior clinical experience.
-Dr. Reinhorn has published his outcomes and continues to participate in hernia and surgery societies.
-His research led to a reduction in opioid prescribing after hernia surgery.
-His team performs approximately 400 hernia surgeries every year.
+In 2012 Dr. Reinhorn started to focus on the care of hernia and pilonidal patients.
+In 2020, Dr. Nora Fullington was recruited from her work as a general surgeon performing hundreds of laparoscopic hernia repairs to Boston Hernia.
+Together with their physician assistant team, they provide a focused practice designed to provide a superior clinical experience.